-Unit Code: DP2004Y
+Unit code: DP2004Y (Approved)

-Unit Level: Undergraduate Level 2
+Unit level: Undergraduate Level 2

-Unit Discipline: Pastoral Theology and Ministry Studies
+Unit discipline: Pastoral Theology and Ministry Studies

-Proposing College: Yarra Theological UnionShow when this Unit is running
+Proposing College: Yarra Theological UnionShow when this unit is running